Focus Themes Financial Education

 - The agenda for educating girls is supported more strongly by families, communities and authorities at the local and national level

 We are also continuing to support our long standing Global Education Initiative partner Teach For All, whose global network focuses on strengthening the provision of quality education.
 Credit Suisse supports Teach For All by enabling them to build organizational capacity of their network partners so that they can advocate for and promote excellence teaching.
 Teach For All provides direct support to its network partners, access to global resources, and opportunities for learning and sharing.
-In 2018, Credit Suisse will begin supporting 2 new initiatives: Teach For All's Girls Education Initiative, and the Global Innovation Hub, which serves to catalyze the leadership of alumni innovators.
+In 2018, Credit Suisse began supporting 2 new initiatives: Teach For All's Girls Education Initiative, and the Global Innovation Hub, which serves to catalyze the leadership of alumni innovators.

 To see the work accomplished with our six partners (2008-2014), see the Global Education Initiative 5 year anniversary section.

 The Financial Education Initiative and the Sustainable Development Goals (SDGs)